 Corey: I really, truly believe that every single woman deserves the best attention and treatment.
 No woman should have their pain overlooked or dismissed.
 The whole medical community needs to take women’s conditions seriously.
 I’ve been floored before hearing about all-male clinical trials for drugs that are then prescribed in the same dosage for women with the expectation of results.
 Moving in the direction of taking women’s health more seriously and providing the research and care they deserve is what I hope to see in my lifetime.

-Georgie: at Fertility4Me, we've built a survey to crowdsource from women what their experiences are.
+Georgie: we've built a survey to crowdsource from women what their experiences are.
 I think women’s own experiences are where we identify the gaps, whether that be treatment, knowledge, research or other areas.
 The goal then is to go to companies that do research, run pharmaceutical trials and develop new drugs with this large-scale data.

 What inspires you as you treat patients?